 “The firstborn among many brothers.”
 First there was the Word, who created all things.
 Then God decided to make the Word the first Son of God and the Firstborn from the dead.
 After the Firstborn would come a company of brothers who also would be born of flesh and blood and who also would be raised from the dead as the same manner as was true of the Firstborn.

-We have to be born again spiritually, and then born again physically if we are to be a brother of Christ.
+We must be born again spiritually, and then born again physically if we are to be a brother of Christ.
 We are to be made like Him in all things, except that He is to be Head over all.

 He is the image of the invisible God, the firstborn over all creation.
 For by him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 He is before all things, and in him all things hold together.
 And he is the head of the body, the church; he is the beginning and the firstborn from among the dead, so that in everything he might have the supremacy.